 - Transfer baking pan to a rack and allow to cool completely before removing from baking sheet.

 - Spread 1 tablespoon of dulce de leche onto the back of half the cookies.
-Place a second cookie on top and gently press to create a sandwich and repeat.
+Place a second cookie on top and gently press to create a sandwich and repeat.8 ounces Dulce De Leche, 1 cup coconut flakes

-- Roll sides in coconut and dust generously with powdered sugar before serving.
+- Roll sides in coconut and dust generously with powdered sugar if you like before serving.powder sugar

 - Make cookie dough, wrap very tightly with plastic wrap and refrigerate for up to 3 days.